Bangladesh offers to sell 170,000 bbls naphtha

 -- Note: Reuters has not verified this story and does not vouch for its accuracy

-DHAKA Aug 31 State-owned Bangladesh Petroleum Corporation (BPC) has issued a tender to sell 170,000 barrels of open-specification naphtha for Sept.
-24-26, a company official said on Friday.
+DHAKA Jan 8 State-owned Bangladesh Petroleum Corporation (BPC) has offered to sell 170,000 barrels of open-specification naphtha for Feb.
+27-29 lifting in a tender, a company official said on Sunday.

-The offer comes at a time when tighter supplies and concerns over the possibility of cargoes moving West supported the market.
+The offer came at a time when naphtha sentiment has been strong due to tighter supplies.

-BPC, which runs the country's sole refinery, previously sold a similar cargo to Singapore's Trafigura for lifting over July 16-18 at a discount of $1.40 per barrel to Singapore quotes, the lowest this year and sharply lower than the previous sale in April.
-(Reporting by Ruma Paul; Editing by Anand Basu)
+BPC, owner of the country's sole refinery, previously sold a similar cargo to Vitol at a discount of $0.95 a barrel to Singapore spot quotes for lifting over Dec.
+28-30.
+The price was higher than its the previous August sale.

+Eastern Refinery in Chittagong exports nearly 1 million barrels of naphtha a year.

 -- Note: Reuters has not verified this story and does not vouch for its accuracy